 The growth-promoting estrogenic steroids cannot be neglected just because they are female hormones, even though they are not as effective as the male variety.

-Literature contends that estrogenic hormones increase systemic/whole-body growth hormone (GH) levels and paracrine/localized insulin-like growth factor 1 (IGF-1), both of those being favorable characteristics for promoting muscle tissue hypertrophy while inhibiting muscle tissue catabolism.
+Literature contends that estrogenic hormones increase growth hormone (GH) levels and insulin-like growth factor 1 (IGF-1), both of those being favorable for promoting muscle tissue hypertrophy while inhibiting muscle tissue catabolism.
 [1, 2, 3]

-Furthermore, estrogen promotes water retention which is conducive to cell volumization, similar to the effects of creatine supplementation.
+Furthermore, estrogen promotes water retention, which is conducive to cell volume, similar to the effects of creatine supplementation.

-However, negative ramifications arise when excessive estrogen is present in the body as it can blockade androgen receptors and down-regulate the production of gonadotropin-releasing hormone (GnRH) in the hypothalamus.
+Negative results are caused by excess estrogen in the body, as it can blockade androgen receptors and down-regulate the production of gonadotropin-releasing hormone (GnRH) in the hypothalamus.

-I3C comes from the breakdown of a compound found in cruciferous vegetables called glucobrassicin – a type of glucosinolate.
+I3C comes from the breakdown of a compound found in cruciferous vegetables called glucobrassicin, which is a type of glucosinolate.
 Glucosinolates are amino-sugar compounds that produce a variety of therapeutic substances.